asvishnyakov/guidelines-and-styleguides/how-to-use-customize-and-extend-bootstrap.md

 http://getbem.com/introduction/
 // TODO: add links to upcoming sections of helpers and encapsulation

+### Encapsulation

-### Encapsulate component-specific code into special classes or use framework possibilities
+Encapsulate component-specific code into special classes or use framework possibilities.

 #### Do